Marvel-Ib/Dockerized-Microservices-App/README.md

 <img src="demo/filestructure.png">

-I had two services
+I had two services (Implemented Independently of each other )
 - User Service
+  - A service to create new users and get all users
+  - Built as a docker image so I could use it in my docker-compose file
+  - Used mysql docker image to store user information.

 - Verify Service
+  - A Verification Service to verify Nigerian Account Number and Resolve Card Bin (utillizes Paystack Api)
+  - Built as a docker image so I could use it in my docker-compose file

+**API GATEWAY**